Technical Cooperation and Transfer Promoted on a Worldwide Scale

 Contribute to reduction of CO2 emission on a worldwide scale

-Japan’s steel industry, including NSSMC, plays a leading role in the Global Sectoral Approach1, a worldwide initiative to preserve the environment and conserve energy based on technologies accumulated in the steelworking industry.
+Japan’s steel industry, including NSSMC, plays a leading role in the Global Sectoral Approach Global Sectoral Approach is a method to help solve global warming problems by seeking CO2 reduction potential based on sector-specific technologies and adopting the world’s best energy-saving technologies., a worldwide initiative to preserve the environment and conserve energy based on technologies accumulated in the steelworking industry.
 Japan’s steel industry can contribute to reduction of CO2 emission on a worldwide scale by transferring its advanced energy-saving technologies to emerging countries where there is the potential to improve energy efficiency.
-The reduction effects of CO2 emission by transfer of Japanese steelmakers’ energy-saving technologies have amounted to around 50 million tons per year in total.
-This is equivalent to 4% reduction in Japan’s annual CO2 emission.
-Japan’s steel industry, including NSSMC, is working on various projects to introduce Japan’s advanced technology in this area to other countries.
+The reduction effects of CO2 emission by transfer of Japanese steelmakers’ energy-saving technologies have amounted to 60.01 million ton reduction in CO2 emissions per year in total.
+This is equivalent to about one-third of CO2 emissions of Japan’s entire steel industry.

 The NSSMC Group’s technologies significantly contribute to overcome the environmental challenges of many countries throughout the world.

 We are cooperating in energy-saving and other environmental initiatives in China, India, and elsewhere in the world, in the belief that the international technical transfer of our superior energy-saving technologies is highly effective in reducing CO2 emissions and in other environmental countermeasures undertaken on a global scale.
 In India, especially, we are participating in a feasibility study for project that would be part of the joint crediting mechanism (JCM), an international technology-centered program initiated by the Japanese government.

 Japanese steel industry’s energy-saving technologies are spreading globally (units installed in numbers)